fionnayao/fionnayao/_projects/Govhack.md

 ---
-layout: post
+layout: project
 project: govhack
+order: 3
+description: |
-description: LOST FOUND, winner of the Victorian data stream challenge at GOVHACK 2015
+  🏆 winning the Victorian data stream challenge at GOVHACK 2015
+long_description: |
+  "LOST FOUND" is a commuter web app for connecting commuter who has lost an item, the finder as well as government services provider.
+Envisioned as a platform-agnostic digital lost property service.
+Try the demo at http://pineapply.github.io
-company_logo:
+company_logo: govhack.svg
-project_logo:
+project_logo: govhack.jpg
 ---
 Back to projects